 Prerequisite: Family Studies and Consumer Sciences 315.
 Chronological analysis of men's and women's fashions providing inspiration for original creations in clothing design.

 536. (136.)
 Family Study (3) I, II Prerequisites: Family Studies and Consumer Sciences 135 and Sociology 101.
-Dynamics of family living; attitudes, practices, social and psychological interaction and family life patterns in different cultures, social classes and ethnic groups. amon of some pages of the same 539.
-Family Relationships in Literature (3) I, II Insights through creative literature into the variations in relationships between the sexes and between generations in various cultures and subcultures.
+Dynamics of family living; attitudes, practices, social and psychological interaction and family life patterns in different cultures, social classes and ethnic groups.
+539. Family Relationships in Literature (3) I, II Insights through creative literature into the variations in relationships between the sexes and between generations in various cultures and subcultures.
 Fiction viewed as social documents which reveal changing expectations and ways of coping with stress.
 541. Consumer Interest (3) II Prerequisite: Family Studies and Consumer Sciences 240 or 440.
 Analysis of consumer legislation, consumer information and consumer protection programs.
 545. (145.)
 Family Housing (3) I One lecture and six hours of laboratory.
 Prerequisite: Family Studies and Consumer Sciences 245.
 Advanced housing problems at various stages of the family life cycle and the different socioeconomic levels.

+174 / Family Studies and Consumer Sciences

+Family Studies and Consumer Sciences / 175

-546. Environmental Factors of Housing (3) II Prerequisite: Family Studies and Consumer Sciences 245.
+546. Environmental Factors of Housing (3) II

+Courses Acceptable.
+Prerequisite: Family Studies and Consumer Sciences 245.

 Problems of developing effective housing for families in various cultural situations.
 Investigation of sociopsychological, economic and legislative factors of housing.

 553. (153.)
-Supervised Field Work in Home Management (3) I, II One lecture and six hours of laboratory.
+Supervised Field Work in Home Management (3) I, II

+One lecture and six hours of laboratory.

-Prerequisites: Family Studies and Consumer Sciences 371, 451, 536.
+Prerequisites: Family Studies and Consumer Sciences 271, 451, 536.
 Management and social problems as they relate to the home and family.
 Supervised field work with various community agencies and selected families.
 570. (170.)
 Human Development: Infancy (3) I, II Two lectures and three hours laboratory.